frapa/typpy/README.md

 # Typy - Python Type Checker

 Typy is an experimental type checker for Python.
-It's similar to mypy, but instead of statically checking the code, it dynamically imports the modules and is therefore able to perform type check that mypy is unable to do.
+It's similar to mypy, but instead of statically checking the code, it dynamically imports the modules and is therefore able to perform type check that mypy is unable to perform.
 This particularly includes decorated classes and functions.

 ## Requirements